vimc/montagu-ci/README.md

     $ vagrant up montagu-ci-agent-02
     $ vagrant up montagu-ci-agent-03

-## (Re)starting TeamCity server
 **Note**; the `montagu-ci-server` *must* come up and be enabled before starting agents.
 This is because the agent needs to download its setup from the agent during provisioning, and register with the server during startup.

-Practically this means that full restart will look like
+## (Re)starting TeamCity

-    $ sudo su vagrant
+    sudo su vagrant
-    $ cd ~/montagu-ci
+    cd ~/montagu-ci
-    $ vagrant up montagu-ci-server
+    vagrant up montagu-ci-server
-    $ vagrant up
+    vagrant up

+## Stopping TeamCity
+    sudo su vagrant
+    cd ~/montagu-ci
+    vagrant halt

 ## Accessing the TeamCity server